How to make Homemade Dairy Feed for More Milk: Best Guide

 Lupin and maize flour is another cheap homemade dairy feed ration that can be used to feed dairy cows.
 The proportions of each ingredient are 1 kg lupin to 3 kg maize flour.

-When you combine lupin and maize flour in the above ratios, Your dairy feed will have a balanced mix of protein, carbohydrates, and fibre for your milking cows.
+When you combine lupin and maize flour in the above ratios, Your dairy feed will have a balanced mix of protein, carbohydrates, and fiber for your milking cows.
 Apart from meeting their nutritional needs, it will improve their overall health and milk production.

 Pineapple Waste